aboxofsox/wfile/readme.md

     })
 }
 ```
-If you want to listen for change indefinitely:
+If you want to listen for changes indefinitely:
 ```go
 package main